viktorkortsanov/DevLink/README.md

    ```

 5. **Run the Client Part**:
-   Start the React development server with this command:
+   Start the Angular development server with this command:

    ```bash
    ng serve